10 Best Light Guards

 Installation and Setup

 Most residential switch guards are tool-free or require only a flathead screwdriver.
 Clip-on models slide over the existing wall plate and latch into place with flexible tabs.
-Replaceable-plate designs require removing the old switch cover and installing the new guard with the original screws, which takes slightly longer but yields a firmer, more permanent fit.
+Replaceable-plate designs require removing the old cover and installing the new guard with the original screws, which takes slightly longer but yields a firmer, more permanent fit.
 Before buying, inspect your current switch plates for irregular screw spacing or decorative bevels that might interfere with a snap-on guard.

 Maintenance and Long-Term Reliability